pabloguarneros/bakuhdev/README.md

 **Capitalizing concepts**
 Only places (Chemistry, Ontology, Mathematics) are written with an uppercase letter.
 Concepts, when visualized as characters, are written in lowercase (chemistry, ontology, mathematics).

+**Naming Bakuh**
+Bakuh's name stems from the concept of 'baktun', a cycle of 144,000 days in the Maya calendar.